concretesolutions/sunomono/SUNOMONO_APPIUM.md

 # Sunomono Appium documentation

-[Appium](http://appium.io/) uses Selenium to functional tests in Android and iOS:
+[Appium](http://appium.io/) Appium uses Selenium to functional tests on Android and on iOS:

 The project structure is based on this [project](https://github.com/gricsi/cross-platform-appium-cucumber-test-example).
 The structure is based on three layers: features, steps, screens and modules.